ryanpeach/claude-pod/README.md

 ```

 Pinned versions cache normally across rebuilds.
 The script prints the resolved version after each build, so you always know what you got.

+## First launch (login)

+The first time you start Claude inside the pod, it will print a login URL.
+Open it in your host browser, complete the login, paste the verification code back into the container, and you're done.
+The session persists in `~/.claude-pod/` and survives container restarts — you only do this once per machine.

 ## Usage